 International and local laws have tightened significantly to meet this threat:

-Today, the Libassa Wildlife Sanctuary works on the front lines to change this narrative.
-By rescuing survivors of the trade and educating the next generation, we are fighting to ensure that extinction is not the final chapter for Liberia’s "walking pinecones."
+Despite these legal victories, the illegal bushmeat trade remains a persistent threat across Liberia.
+Today, Libassa Wildlife Sanctuary works directly on the front lines to change this narrative.
+As the country's only multi-species rescue center, we rescue survivors of the trade, rehabilitate them, and educate the next generation to ensure that extinction is not the final chapter for Liberia’s wildlife.

-While we celebrate these successes, we also face the sobering reality of the trade: 21 of our residents arrived with injuries or suffered from such severe stress, dehydration, and starvation that they could not be saved.
-These losses only strengthen our resolve to protect every animal that comes through our gates.
+Tragically, not every rescue has a happy ending.
+Many pangolins arrive at our gates with severe physical injuries, or suffering from such extreme stress, dehydration, and starvation that they cannot be saved.
+While these losses are heartbreaking, they only strengthen our resolve to protect every single animal that comes through our gates.

-To provide this intensive, one-on-one care, we have employed three dedicated local staff members specifically to walk and monitor our pangolins.
-This commitment makes the pangolin our most resource-heavy resident, but it is a vital investment in ensuring they regain the strength needed to thrive back in their natural habitat.
+This round-the-clock commitment makes the pangolin our most resource-heavy resident.
+However, it is a vital investment to ensure they regain the strength and wild behaviors needed to thrive once they are permanently released back into their natural habitat.

 Watch this powerful documentary by award-winning filmmakers Bruce Young and Johan Vermeulen.
 The film follows two men on a mission to capture all four African pangolin species on camera for the first time.
 As they travel the continent, they document the secretive lives of these unique creatures and the urgent race to save them from poaching and extinction.